Maternal and Perinatal Death Review Committee 2019 Annual Report

 The committee also reviews stillbirths and perinatal deaths investigated by the Chief Coroner’s Office where issues have been identified by the family, the investigating coroner or the Regional Supervising Coroner.

 The MPDRC is comprised of well-respected and experienced experts representing the fields of obstetrics, maternal-fetal medicine, midwifery, perinatal nursing, obstetrical anaesthesiology, pathology, neonatology and family medicine.
+Representatives from the Society of Obstetricians and Gynaecologists have been instrumental in guiding the MPDRC on collaborative efforts to promote positive changes in obstetrical change across not only Ontario, but also Canada.

 As we strive towards reducing similar deaths and improving the quality of care provided to mothers and infants, the identification of these trends will help guide the direction of future recommendations and prompt action by stakeholders within the obstetrical care community.